gerardroche/gerardroche.github.io/_posts/2022-09-22-neovintageous-ctrl-keys.md

 title: NeoVintageous Ctrl keys
 ---

-All control keys in NeoVintageous are enabled by default.
-You can toggle them on and off via the Command Palette, press <kbd>Ctrl+Shift+P</kbd> and select:
+All ctrl keys in NeoVintageous are enabled by default.
+You can toggle them on and off via the Command Palette, press <kbd>CTRL+SHIFT+P</kbd> and select:

 ```
 NeoVintageous: Toggle CTRL keys